aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000002/content.md

 ## 2.3 The Four Horsemen of "Structured" Data Failure

 Data doesn't just fail; it actively conspires against you.
-The most dangerous data isn't the obviously unstructured mess - it's the data that *pretends* to be structured, luring your code into a false sense of security before it detonates.
+The obviously unstructured mess?
+That's honest.
+Respectable, even.
+It walks in looking like a dumpster fire and delivers exactly the dumpster fire you expected.

+No, it's the *clean* data.
+The data that shows up in a pressed suit, shakes your hand, passes every validation check, and then three months later you discover it's been counting 'California' and 'CA' as two different states THE ENTIRE TIME.

 ### Horseman 1: The Structural Lie (Syntactic Failure)